edud69/cloud-angular2-frontend/README.md

   ...
 ```

-2. Refer in the source to the backend url variable.
+B. Refer in the source to the backend url variable.
 ```
 this._http.post('<%= AUTHSERVICE_API_refreshJwtToken %>' + parameters, '', { headers: headers })
       .map(response => response.json())
       ....
 ```

-3. Rebuild
+C. Rebuild